Stas-Levman/IIS-web-application/README.md

 Copied the "publish" folder we created from the build to the folder of the IIS site we created earlier.

-And fianlly restarted the site, at this point i was able to reach my web application by going to: http://localhost:5100/.
+And finally restarted the site, at this point i was able to reach my web application by going to: http://localhost:5100/.